Physics-50/Module-1/docs/week3.md

 ### Step 3: Reflect and Iterate

 It is important to take a moment to reflect on your results.
 Are there any anomalies in your data?
-(This is often a reason to collect more data).
+(This is often a reason to collect more data.)
 Are your final results and uncertainties reasonable?
-How do your results compare with your hypothesis.
+How do your results compare with your hypothesis?

 At this point, you need to consider if your results are conclusive.
 Review the section [Iterative Experimental Design](#iterative-experimental-design) above.
 If your results are inconclusive, then can you think of some reasonable* steps that you can take to improve your measurement?
 If so, then come up with a revised experimental plan and try it!

 **Reasonable is subjective.
 We don't expect for the purposes of our Module 1 that you will take hundreds of data points.
-But if taking 10 more data points will result in a stronger conclusion, then we encourage you to do so!
+But if taking 5 more data points will result in a stronger conclusion, then we encourage you to do so!
 It is also important to recognize that statistical analysis is not valid for very small numbers of data points.
-As a rough guide we would not consider a statistical analysis relying on less than 6 data points to be valid and therefore recommend you collect no fewer than 6 data points for each mass.*
+As a rough guide we would not consider a statistical analysis relying on less than 5 data points to be valid and therefore recommend you collect no fewer than 5 data points for each mass.*

 Next week you will make use of the Matlab software package to plot your data.
 If you do not have Matlab installed on your device we encourage you to install it to be prepared for next week's assignment (HMC has a site license).
 If you have any issues please reach out to us.
 The CIS help desk can also be helpful with installation issues.